Message About UTMB's Focus on Lab Safety

 occupational exposures at UTMB’s research laboratories.

-If you have any questions about the information provided, please contact us.
+If you have any questions about the information provided, please contact UTMB Marketing and Communications.

 David L. Callender